The jazz studies program at USM has been in existence for over 50 years. Its ensembles

 jazz core courses offered are open to non-jazz majors with the instructor’s permission.

-Jazz at Southern Miss has had a long and illustrious history.
-Thanks to the dedication
+Jazz at Southern Miss has had a long and illustrious history and the dedication and

-and hard work of faculty members and talented students, former and current, the jazz
+hard work of faculty members and talented students, former and current, has helped

-program at Southern Miss is among the best in the Southeast.
+the jazz program at Southern Miss to be among the best in the Southeast.

 This is just a sample of some of our alumni and their accomplishments.